-Most dairies discover they missed the summer opportunity in September.
+Most dairies figure out they missed the summer opportunity in September.

-Butterfat test values are disappointing.
-Conception rates are low.
-Cows that should have performed at their peak never got there.
-The milk check reflects a summer that the market price environment suggested should have been far more profitable.
+Butterfat test values are low.
+Conception rates are down.
+Cows that should have peaked never got there.
+The milk check reflects a summer that should have been far more profitable.

-What’s frustrating is that most of it was preventable.
-The signal was there in June, when dry matter intake started slipping alongside temperatures, when energy balance in the fresh cow group quietly deteriorated, and when the decision about fat supplementation was either made or postponed until it was too late.
+Most of it was preventable.
+The signal was there in June, when dry matter intake started slipping with rising temperatures, when energy balance in the fresh cow group quietly deteriorated, and when the decision about fat supplementation was either made or pushed back until it was too late.

-That gap between dairies that finished the summer with solid performance and those that spent fall catching up rarely comes down to genetics or conditions.
+The gap between dairies that finished summer with strong performance and those that spent fall catching up rarely comes down to genetics or conditions.
 It comes down to whether the nutritional decision was made before the heat peaked or in reaction to the yield drop that followed.

 That decision point is June.
-And with current milk prices at multi-year highs, the cost of getting it wrong has never been higher.
+With current milk prices at multi-year highs, the cost of getting it wrong has never been higher.

 What the Market Is Saying Right Now